About Me

 My therapeutic style

 I love to facilitate curious exploration with my clients, which means my sessions are often engaging and conversational.
 I have a direct style of communication and rarely hesitate to “go there” if needed.
 I will encourage you to invite your body (not just your mind) into the session.
-Sometimes engaging with the body may feel or look a little silly- but I will never ask you to do something that I’m unwilling to do with you.
-If it’s silly, we’ll be silly together!
+A lot of people aren’t used to or comfortable connecting with their bodies.
+I like to think of the body as a place that brings in a lot of fantastic data, and learning the language your body speaks is an important step in learning how to come home to yourself.

 Accommodations